Hot

 interpreting style - rhythm, pitches, harmony and dynamics

-Our 'Band in a Box' files are also useful as notated aural examples for study with the written lessons - 'A Musical Basis for Improvisation through Aural Perception' found here.
+Our 'Band in a Box' files were also useful as notated aural examples for study with the written lessons - A Musical Basis for Improvisation through Aural Perception.

-The project was initially inspired by alan rouse and if you want to hear a draft of our transcription of 'My Heart', the first Hot 5 recording from November 12th 1925, with some dramatic work by Alan, a midi file is here.
+The project was initially inspired by Alan Rouse and if you want to hear a draft midi file of our first transcription try this My Heart, the first Hot 5 recording from November 12th 1925.

-Another example 'Put 'em Down Blues' is here, this monstrous effort is from my friend Cliff Harper who has managed to unravel this unusual and seldom heard 48 bar song with amazing skill.
+Another example Put 'em Down Blues, was a monstrous effort from my mate Cliff Harper who managed to unravel this unusual and seldom heard 48 bar song with amazing skill.
+Cliff, a great friend, a great musician and a gentleman, always on hand to help with those unexpected chords and rhythms ... thank you Cliff, well played; R I P.

 Feel free to download the examples and tell us what you think.
 However we not only need your reaction but also your assistance, this is an ongoing project!